Acute lower respiratory infections

 Chronic obstructive pulmonary disease

 Smoke from both coal and biomass contains substantial amounts of carcinogens (chemical substances known to increase the risk of cancer).
-A consistent body of evidence has shown that women exposed to smoke from coal fires in the home have an elevated risk of lung cancer.
-This effect has not been demonstrated among populations using biomass, but the presence of carcinogens in the smoke implies that the risk may be present.
+A consistent body of evidence shows that individuals exposed to smoke from biomass and coal fires in the home have an elevated risk of lung cancer.

 Other health outcomes